imahdio/CSS-Essential-Training/02-Core Concepts/README.md

 >
 >2. specificity: Styles with a higher specificity value will take precedence regardless of the order.
 ![image](https://user-images.githubusercontent.com/64577273/148254471-4b526a4b-d0f9-44f9-a343-b164e3c55e8c.png)
->3. `!important` keyword overrides source order and specificity. it's useful to know how `!important` works but it's generally considered bad practice because it doesn't really adhere to any rules.
+>3. `!important` keyword overrides source order and specificity.
+It's added to the end of the style declaration but just before the semicolon.
+It's generally considered bad practice because it doesn't really adhere to any rules.
 >![image](https://user-images.githubusercontent.com/64577273/148255261-e4590a42-7086-4ecc-91e0-0ab002fe0c2f.png)
 The only way you can override a style declaration with `!important` is to use a selector with a higher specificity and the `!important` keyword.
 ![image](https://user-images.githubusercontent.com/64577273/148255474-f1af5cd8-cb2e-4ed0-99fb-df54b86a5a65.png)